Gateway Commercial Finance

 Reasons for Multiple Versions

 Two of the ratios shown in the figure have tended to limit the usefulness of the original Z Score measure.
 One of these ratios is X4, the Market Value of Equity divided by Total Liabilities.
-Obviously, if a firm is not publicly traded, its equity has no market value.
-So private firms can’t use the Z Score.
+If a firm is not publicly traded, its equity has no market value.
+So, private firms can’t use the Z Score.
 The other problem is X5, Assets Turnover.
 This ratio varies significantly by industry.
-Jewelry stores, for example, have a low asset turnover while grocery stores have a high turnover.
-But since the Z Score expects a value that is common to manufacturing, it could be biased in such a way that a healthy jewelry store looks sick and a sickly grocery store looks healthy.
+Jewelry stores, for example, have a low asset turnover, while grocery stores have a high turnover.
+However, since the Z Score expects a value standard to manufacturing, it could be biased in such a way that a healthy jewelry store looks sick and a sickly grocery store looks healthy.

 To deal with these problems, Altman used his original data to calculate two modified versions of the Z Score, shown above.
-The Z Score is for public manufacturing companies; the Z1 Score is for private manufacturing companies, and the Z2 is for general use.
-Therefore, according to the table, if a company’s Z2 score is greater than 2.60, it’s currently safe from bankruptcy.
+The Z Score is for public manufacturing companies, the Z1 Score is for private manufacturing companies, and the Z2 is for general use.
+Therefore, according to the table, if a company’s Z2 score exceeds 2.60, it’s currently safe from bankruptcy.
 If the score is less than 1.10, it’s headed for bankruptcy.
 Otherwise, it’s in a gray area.

 How to Interpret the Z Score

 The Z Score is not intended to predict when a firm will file a formal declaration of bankruptcy.
-It is instead a measure of how closely a firm resembles other firms that have filed for bankruptcy.
-It is a measure of corporate financial distress, a measure of economic bankruptcy.
+Instead, it measures how closely a firm resembles other firms that have filed for bankruptcy.
+It is a measure of corporate financial distress and economic bankruptcy.

 How accurately does the Z Score measure economic bankruptcy?
 The original model has drawn several statistical objections over the years.
-The model uses unadjusted accounting data; it uses data from relatively small firms, and it uses data that today is nearly 60 years old.
+The model uses unadjusted accounting data, data from relatively small firms, and data that today is nearly 60 years old.

 And yet, despite these concerns, the original Z Score model is the best-known and most widely used measure of its kind.
-This measure is far from perfect, but it’s easy to calculate in Excel and many users continue to find it useful.
-At last count, for example, Google offered 308,000 links to the phrase, “Z Score”.
+This measure is imperfect, but it’s easy to calculate in Excel, and many users continue to find it helpful.
+At last count, for example, Google offered 308,000 links to the phrase “Z Score”.

 The Z Score model is a tool that can complement your other analytical tools.
 Seldom, however, should you use any of the Z Score measures as your only means of analysis.